-- 107. The school actively prevents the spread of infection through the following measures: - Routine immunisation - Maintaining high standards of personal hygiene and practice - Maintaining a clean environment - 108.
+- 109. Each school should actively prevent the spread of infection through the following measures: - Routine immunisation - · Maintaining high standards of personal hygiene and practice - Maintaining a clean environment - 110.
 Each school keeps up-to-date with national and local immunisation scheduling and advice.
 All pupils' immunisation status is checked at school entry and at the time of any vaccination.
-Each school encourages parents to have their children immunised. - 109.
-All staff are subject to a full occupational health check before starting employment at the school. - 110.
+Each school encourages parents to have their children immunised. - 111.
+All staff are subject to a full occupational health check before starting employment at the school. - 112.
 Each school will ensure that arrangements are in place to minimise any health risks, e.g. flu, by ensuring hygiene standards are maintained and pupils and staff are not permitted in school if they are unwell.
-Staff and pupils displaying signs of infection will be sent home and recommended to see a doctor. - 111.
+Staff and pupils displaying signs of infection will be sent home and recommended to see a doctor. - 113.
 Further information concerning our policies and procedures addressing infection control can be found in our Infection Control Policy.